tyzhang97/transbrain/README.md

 ## Getting Started

 We provided [**Tutorial Cases**](#tutorial-cases) demonstrating how to apply TransBrain for cross-species translation and comparison, which includes:

+* Analyzing and visualizing transcriptional similarity between humans and mice.

 * Characterizing the evolutionary spectrum of resting-state fMRI network phenotypes.